News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Methodology

 \subsubsection{Local explainability}

-LIME targets a sample of the original data and generates a new, normally distributed local dataset using the current sample \cite{ribeiro2016should,slack2020fooling}.
-After that, a simple surrogate model, such as linear regression, is used to fit the new dataset, yielding a locally interpretable perspective on the data under perturbation.
-We can interpret how features in the current local affect the forecasting by viewing the coefficients of the features in the linear model.
+LIME targets a sample of the original data and generates a new, normally distributed local dataset using the current sample \cite{ribeiro2016should}.
+In the next step, a simple surrogate model, such as linear regression, is used to fit the new dataset, yielding a locally interpretable perspective on the data under perturbation.
+We can interpret how features in the current local affect the forecasting by viewing the coefficients in the linear model.